emicklei/gws/README.md

     gdom reset

-## requirements (TOWRITE)
+## requirements

 - A G Suite domain with API access enabled
 - A Google account in that domain with administrator privileges
-- A Google Cloud Platform project with Directory API enabled
+- A Google Cloud Platform project with Admin SDK enabled ( https://console.developers.google.com/apis/library/admin.googleapis.com?project=YOURPROJECT )

-[missinglink]
+## tool authentication

+- Using the Google Cloud Platform console, create a new OAuth 2.0 client ID credential in the project for which you enabled the Admin SDK.
+- Download the JSON file from the list of Credentials (download button on the right).
-In resulting dialog click DOWNLOAD CLIENT CONFIGURATION and save the file *credentials.json* to your *home* directory.
+- Save the file to *gdom-credentials.json* in your *home* directory.

-## permissions
+## user permissions

-Using the tool requires the following authentication scopes to be consent per user.
+*gdom* requires the following authentication scopes to be consent per user.
+You will be asked to accept those on the first time you use *gdom*.

 - https://www.googleapis.com/auth/admin.directory.group.member.readonly
 - https://www.googleapis.com/auth/admin.directory.user.readonly